niiiizzz/Resume_Builder/README.md

 ## ✨ What It Does

 🔹 Generate ATS-friendly resumes
-🔹 Optimize resume based on job description
+🔹 Optimize resumes based on job descriptions
-🔹 Analyze ATS score (Hybrid scoring model)
+🔹 Analyze ATS score using a hybrid scoring model
 🔹 Generate professional cover letters
 🔹 Extract text from PDF uploads
 🔹 Save and manage resume history